solliancenet/MCW-Managed-open-source-databases-on-Azure/Whiteboard design session/WDS trainer guide - Visualizing real-time data with Azure Database for PostgreSQL Hyperscale.md

 4. We've looked at several PostgreSQL-based data platforms for adding enhancements like distributed data and scalability, but we are concerned about our existing applications being compatible and having access to the latest versions of PostgreSQL.

-   The Hyperscale option uses Citus to provide the distributed data storage capabilities like sharding and various partitioning plans.
-However, it was built to be an extension of PostgreSQL, not a forked version with that has to be modified every time there's a new version of PostgreSQL.
+   The Hyperscale option uses Citus to provide capabilities like sharding, query routing, and query parallelization.
+However, it is built as an extension of PostgreSQL, not a forked version with that has to be modified every time there's a new version of PostgreSQL.
 Because of this, WWI can continue using the latest versions of PostgreSQL and maintain full compatibility with the single server option and standard connection libraries.

 ## Customer quote (to be read back to the attendees at the end)

-"Migrating our PostgreSQL databases to Azure with the Hyperscale server group option has both simplified our initial plans of manually sharding our databases and handling multitenancy, while greatly increasing the performance of our most complex queries.
+"Migrating our PostgreSQL databases to Azure with the Hyperscale (Citus) deployment option has both simplified our initial plans of manually sharding our databases and handling multitenancy, while greatly increasing the performance of our most complex queries.
 The combination of services Microsoft has helped us use to build a resilient and scalable real-time data processing pipeline enabled us to put in place a future-proof design under budget and in record time."

 Charlene Mathis, CIO, Wide World Importers